Polonnaruwa The Ancient Cities, Sri Lanka Travel Guide

 Choose locally-owned guesthouses, restaurants, and independent shops.
 This puts tourism spending without stopping into the community.

 Hire local guides or tuk-tuk drivers.
-This directly supports local livelihoods.
+This directly benefits local livelihoods.

-Seek shops with authentic local crafts plus equitable trade principles.
+Seek shops with authentic local crafts and just trade principles.
 This ensures traditional skills alive.

-Purchase fresh fruits and vegetables from local markets, eat at family-run-run eateries.
+Purchase fresh fruits and vegetables from local markets, dine at family-run eateries.
 This keeps money within the community.

 Do not encourage begging.
-Don't participate in animal exploitation.
-Be cautious of scams or overly aggressive touts.
+Steer clear of activities that harm animals.
+Watch out for scams or overly aggressive touts.
 Shop Patagonia for ethical gear, and Package Free Shop for reusables.

 If you wish to donate, do so through established local charities, schools, or community projects for a lasting, good impact.
 G Adventures for ethical tours, and The Rainforest Site for conservation.